DigiXArt/HomeServiceEnvironment/test-services/test-http-receiver/README.md

 body.

 ## Development
-This service is developed using Visual
+This service is developed using Visual Studio Code and requires the following extensions:
+*